Child Support In Tennessee: The Basics

 Also, as circumstances change, child support obligations may likewise require a modification.
 For example, if the needs of the child change or if the income of one of the parents experiences a dramatic increase or decrease, a child support modification may be warranted.
 However, every situation is different, which is why it is best to always speak with an experienced child support lawyer.

-Contact the Law Office of Lisa Collins Werner today for a FREE initial consultation of up to 15 minutes.
+Contact the Law Office of Lisa Collins Werner today for a initial consultation of up to 15 minutes.
 You can email us online or call us at 865-973-9286.
 We represent clients throughout the Knoxville area, including those in Farragut and Sequoyah Hills.